-Visual Profiler and nvprof are deprecated and will be removed in a future CUDA release.
-It is recommended to use next-generation tools NVIDIA Nsight Systems for GPU and CPU sampling and tracing and NVIDIA Nsight Compute for GPU kernel profiling.
+Visual Profiler and nvprof will be deprecated in a future CUDA release.
+It is recommended to use nextgeneration tools NVIDIA Nsight Systems for GPU and CPU sampling and tracing and NVIDIA Nsight Compute for GPU kernel profiling.
 The new tools still offer the same profiling / optimization / deployment workflow.
 The type of data you need to look at is the same.
 The commands have changed and the output looks a little different.
 The new tools are powerful, fast, and feature rich, allowing you to find solutions even more quickly.